-Squash Casserole “Mastering the Art of Southern Cooking” Nathalie Dupree, Le Dames d’ Escoffier Philadelphia
+Nathalie Dupree “Mastering the Art of Southern Cooking” at Le Dames d’ Escoffier Philadelphia, Squash Casserole

-Some symposium re-caps, especially those of notable Keynote Speakers are timeless in the valuable messages they contain and like a fine wine perhaps are even best savored at a later time.
+Some symposium re-caps, and especially those of notable Keynote Speakers are timeless in the valuable messages they contain and like a fine wine are perhaps even best savored at a later time.

-Life’s lessons, potentially profound ideas once digested serve to offer a certain spirit of inspiration or guidance and this is the dish shared with famed cooking personality, Nathalie Dupree.
+Life’s lessons and potentially profound ideas once digested serve to offer a certain spirit of inspiration or guidance and this is the dish shared with famed cooking personality, Nathalie Dupree.

-Credited for putting Southern Cooking on the map of national attention Dupree is also attributed for her influence in expanding the concept of Southern Style Cooking among many restaurants throughout the south including the flourish of Atlanta as a food destination.
+Credited for putting Southern Cooking on the map of national attention Dupree is also attributed for her influence in expanding the concept of Southern Style Cooking among many restaurants throughout the South including the flourishing of Atlanta as a food destination.

 There was far more to this experience than the hilarity of only having thrown one pan of potatoes at the Maître De during her tenure.